Senior Project Manager

 Gail brings more than 25 years of experience in site planning and real estate development to her work as a senior project manager at White + Burke.

-She is adept at strategically organizing projects and project teams with a focus on efficiently meeting clients’ needs.
+Gail Henderson-King is adept at strategically organizing projects and project teams with a focus on efficiently meeting clients’ needs.
 Her project work includes assembling and managing development teams, managing project schedules, and preparing and obtaining land use permits, and frequently involves creative problem solving.

 Gail is a licensed landscape architect.
 Prior to joining White + Burke, Gail was senior landscape architect at Lamoureux & Dickinson, planning director for the Town of Milton, and senior design associate at the landscape architectural firm of Dunn Associates.
 She has served as president of the Vermont Chapter of the American Society of Landscape Architects, board member of the Alumni Board for College of the Atlantic, and chair of the Shelburne Neighborhood Paths Committee.
 Gail holds a Bachelor of Arts in human ecology from College of the Atlantic and a Master of Landscape Architecture from Cornell University.

 Gail is a strong supporter of adoption and strengthening connections for children and families of multicultural backgrounds in Vermont.
-She lives in Shelburne with her husband, son, and golden retriever and spends her free time running, bicycling, gardening, and doing artistic projects.
+She lives in Shelburne, with her husband, son, and golden retriever and spends her free time running, bicycling, gardening, and doing artistic projects.

 Economic Development Finance Professional (EDFP), National Development Council